Chapter 9: Contract costs

 How should an entity amortise capitalised costs relating to anticipated contracts?

-Determining the appropriate amortization period for contract-related assets requires judgment.
-It could align with the average customer life or a shorter period, depending on circumstances.
-A shorter period may be suitable if the average customer life exceeds the related goods or services’ life cycle.
-Management should exercise judgment akin to tangible and intangible assets.
+An appropriate amortisation period could be the average customer life or a shorter period, depending on the circumstances.
+For example, a period shorter than the average customer life might be appropriate if the average customer life is longer than the life cycle of the related goods or services.
+Management needs to exercise judgement to determine the appropriate amortisation period, similar to other tangible and intangible assets.

 How should an entity evaluate whether the sales commission paid on the contract renewal is commensurate with the sales commission paid on the initial contract?